 Beat the egg yolks with cream cheese, condensed milk and lemon juice until well combined.
 Whisk or beat the eggs whites until light and fluffy then fold into this mixture.
 Then place the mixture into the biscuit base and spread evenly.
 Bake in a slow oven for 20-30 minutes.

 Once cooled garnish with finger limes.
-This is my mother's recipe and you will find the clean flavours of the finger lime work very well with the lemon flavours.
+This is my mother's recipe and you will find the clean flavours of the finger lime work very well with the richness of the cheesecake filling.
 I find our WG variety works particularly well.